Industrial And Logistics

 What ownership should keep in view.

-Sequencing for heavy-use slabs, yard areas, and mechanical or electrical support spaces.
+Sequencing for heavy-use Georgetown manufacturing slabs, yard areas, and mechanical or electrical support spaces — including equipment pad foundations, utility trench coordination, and overhead crane provisions where required.

 Service detail